LucMiaz/KG/kg_R/README.md

 ## Satistics of KG Results

 ## goal evaluate one or more KG results files

  - KG results files could be of same locatation with or without SSA, different locations, all locations, different algorithm
- - no dsp
  - only statistical analysis on KG Results

+ * inputs:
+	- data
+	- parameters

+ * output folder:
+	- selection of elaborated data (.txt tables)
+	- graphics
+	- report
 ## contents

-more R scripts and templates (markdown).
-Thath should be buildingblock for KG statistics evaluations: latex or md?
+more R scripts and templates ( written markdown).
+That should be the building blocks for KG statistics evaluations:
+Example:

  - main template (version)
  - before and after